Rumpunzel/rpg-thingy/rules/talents/fight.md

 # Vigor Specializations

-### Berserker
+### Juggernaut

-The `Angry` Condition and other mental conditions no longer hinder your attacks (not only during Fight conflicts).
-At the beginning of a Fight conflict, if you suffer from the `Angry` Condition, you may gain an enduring `Battle Rage` Boon with rating equal to the Condition's rating.
+When attacking, roll an additional die for each opponent defending against you.

 ### Slayer

-When attacking with Vigor in a Fight conflict, inflict **1** additional stress for each **6** you rolled, even if your opponent defended successfully (this does not increase the damage to the opponent's Morale).
+When attacking with Vigor in a Fight conflict, inflict **1** additional stress for each **6** you rolled, even if your opponent defended successfully (this does not increase the damage to the opponent's morale).

 ### Martial Artist (Defend)

-Choose one of your traits representing your martial training (if you do not have such a trait, you cannot choose this Talent) and an Approach; you may treat the chosen trait as a Preparation with quality rating equal to its rating for defending with Fight and the chosen Approach (the trait does not degrade when used and using it does not cost Favour).
+Choose one of your traits representing your martial training; when defending with Fight, your minimum effort is equal to the chosen trait's rating.